EssiumLLC/lib-xenqu-python/readme.md

 # Python Implementation of the XenquAPI

 This is the code for the python implementation of the Xenqu API by Essium, LLC.
-The endpoints accessible are further documented [here](https://apidocs.xenqu.com/).
+The endpoints accessible are further documented [here](https://apidocs.xenqu.com).
+Before getting started also check [this](https://github.com/EssiumLLC/xenqu-rest-api) out.

 ## Installation
     pip install xenqu-api